DWED

 DWED (91.5 FM), broadcasting as 91.5 Brigada News FM, is a radio station owned by Century Broadcasting Network and operated under airtime lease by Brigada Mass Media Corporation.
 Its studios are located at the 2nd Floor, IDR Bldg., Rizal St., Brgy.
-Cabangan, Legazpi, and its transmitter is located at the Brgy.
-Estanza, Legazpi.
+Cabangan, Legazpi, Albay, and its transmitter is located in Brgy.
+Taysan, Legazpi, Albay.

 History

-The station was inaugurated November 5, 2009, as Magik FM, airing a mass-based format.
+The station was inaugurated on November 5, 2009 under the Magik FM network.
+It aired a mass-based format.
 On October 5, 2012, it rebranded as Radyo Siram and added news and talk to its programming.
-In September 2015, it rebranded once more as News Rock Radio.
-In August 2016, Brigada Mass Media Corporation took over the station's operations and was relaunched as Brigada News FM.
+In September 2015, it rebranded again as News Rock Radio.
+In January, it rebranded again as Radyo Ninong.

+In August 2016, Brigada Mass Media Corporation took over the station's operations and was relaunched under the Brigada News FM network.
+In 2024, it transferred its transmitter facilities from Brgy.
+Estanza to Brgy.
+Taysan.